 What is Web Science?

-The new field of Web Science positions the World Wide Web as an object of scientific study unto itself.
+Web Science positions the World Wide Web as an object of scientific study unto itself.
 Web Science recognizes the Web as a transformational, disruptive technology, and its practitioners focus on understanding it and its components, its facets and its characteristics.
 In one early talk Tim Berners-Lee characterized the Web Science Method as “the process of designing things in a very large space.

 • What processes have driven the Web’s growth, and will they persist?